 - Assisted with the representation of Chesapeake Energy and Apache Corporation in separate, high-profile disputes involving allegations of trade secret theft.

-Prior to joining Howry Breen & Herman, Ryan worked closely with legendary trial lawyer Mark Lanier and secured several multi-million dollar awards and settlements on behalf of his clients.
+Prior to joining Howry Breen & Herman, Ryan worked closely with legendary trial lawyer Mark Lanier.
+Together they secured maximum settlements on behalf of his clients.

 Born and raised in Houston, Texas, Ryan attended the University of Texas at Austin where he was elected to Phi Beta Kappa and graduated with Highest Honors in 2010.
 He earned his law degree at the University of Texas School of Law in 2013.
 In law school, Ryan served as Executive Editor of the Texas Review of Law & Politics, was an intramural mock trial champion, and a member of the UT Interscholastic Mock Trial Team.
 He further augmented his legal education by serving as a judicial intern for Justice Eva Guzman at the Texas Supreme Court.